ash-project/ash_cloak/documentation/tutorials/getting-started-with-cloak.md

 ### Modify Actions

-Then, we go through each create, udpate and destroy action that accepts the attribute, and remove the attribute from the accept list.
+Then, we go through each create, update and destroy action that accepts the attribute, and remove the attribute from the accept list.

 Then, we add an argument by the same name, and a change that encrypts the attribute value.